dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 slug: /operations/best-practices/deployment-best-practices/
 ---

-Documentation on how much capacity is required to deploy Dragonfly at different scales and to help you optimize performance.
+This document outlines how we plan to set up capacity planning and performance optimization for Dragonfly.

 ## Capacity Planning

-A big factor in planning resources is: Maximum expected file/image storage capacity, And you need to have a clear understanding of the memory size, number of CPU cores, and disk capacity of the machine you currently have available.
+A big factor in planning capacity is: Maximum expected file/image storage capacity, And you need to have a clear understanding of the memory size, number of CPU cores, and disk capacity of the machine you currently have available.

-If you don't have a clear capacity plan, you can use the estimates below to predict your capacity, but it will vary based on your workload needs.
+If you don't have a clear capacity plan, you can use the estimates below to predict your capacity, but it will vary based on your job needs.

 ### Manager